 Central Park West Highlights

 The new playground is simply amazing!
 It is on par with the private playgrounds you might find in exclusive Irvine communities.
 I think older kids will have so much fun with this one.

 Let me take you on a tour!
 (This was a sneak peek before the ribbon cutting and official playground opening on January 13th.
-Fences are coming down and everything is finished now.)
+Everything is finished now.)

 It starts at the high end with very tall climbing opportunities and tunnel travel.

 Be Aware: A play friend let me know there is quite a wide triangular opening in the floor of the treehouse.
 Fine for older kids, but hard to cross for smaller kids.
 Most playgrounds are rated for 2-5 year olds and 5-12 year olds.
 This tower section is most definitely for 5-12 year olds.

 My nickname for this park is “Hot Lava” because you can almost get from one end to the other without touching the ground.
 Let’s see if your kids can do it and report back to me!